-To determine relevant factors involved in the mortality of goliath grouper based on capture depth and treatment by commercial fishers required that we find prior studies on either goliath grouper or other groupers to provide the framework.
-The only study on goliath grouper capture-release barotrauma is that of Collins (2014).
-She documented reasonable survival potential for goliath grouper caught at moderate depths and vented prior to release, noting that, "The most extreme cases of barotrauma for Goliath Groupers occurred at sites deeper than 30 m.
+To determine relevant factors involved in the mortality of E. itajara relative to capture depth and treatment by commercial fishers required that we find prior studies on either E. itajara or other groupers to provide the framework.
+The only study on E. itajara capture-release barotrauma is that of Collins (Collins 2014).
+She documented reasonable survival potential for E. itajara caught at moderate depths and vented prior to release, stating that, "The most extreme cases of barotrauma for Goliath Groupers occurred at sites deeper than 30 m.
 These fish exhibited stomach eversion, intestinal protrusion from the anus and gas bladder expansion...
 Extreme cases required lengthy and multiple venting procedures before fish were able to descend independently."

-Figure 3, copied from Collins's dissertation (Collins 2014), shows degrees of barotrauma for goliath groupercaught in water depths of 10 to 38 m.
-Severity of barotrauma and conditions resulting from barotrauma were significantly higher at depths greater than 30 m.
-Figure 4, also from Collins (2014), shows that neither the size (total length, TL) nor the total period monitored had any significant bearing on the severity of barotrauma.
+Figure 1, copied from Collins's dissertation (Collins 2014), shows degrees of barotrauma for E. itajara caught in water depths of 10 to 38 m.
+Severity of barotrauma and conditions resulting from barotrauma were significantly higher in depths greater than 30 m, whereas Figure 2, also from Collins (2014), showed that size of captured E. itajara had no significant effect on the severity of barotrauma.